TryingOutSomething/Zoomba/README.md

 The web application is currently hosted on [Github pages](https://tryingoutsomething.github.io/Zoomba/) via the `gh-pages` branch of this repository

 ## Project setup
+1. Install NodeJS or Node Version Manager (NVM)
+2. Ensure Node Package Manager has been installed along with NodeJS

+Run the command below to install dependencies required for this project
 ```
 npm install
 ```